-Reading books, novels, articles, biographies, or any other kind of reading material always helps in enhancing your vocabulary, familiarizing yourself with metaphors, idioms, or even sentence structure, and guides you into constructing complex phrases.
+Reading books, novels, articles, biographies, or any other reading material helps enhance your vocabulary, familiarize yourself with metaphors, idioms, or even sentence structure, and guides you into constructing complex phrases.

-Read everything in English that you can find -- form the words, narrate it out slowly and coherently.
+Read everything in English that you can find -- form the words, and narrate them out slowly and coherently.

 Pick out words from the text that you are not familiar with and write them down.
 You can continue finding the meaning of these words online or in dictionaries for better understanding.

-You can also underline or highlight phrases or sentences that are confusing so that later you can ask your professors about what it meant.
+You can also underline or highlight phrases or sentences that are confusing so that later you can ask your professors about what they meant.

 In short: the more you read in English, the better you’ll be able to understand and write in English.

 Your professor gives you a writing assignment, but it can be intimidating to write without any help.
 Use sentence frames to make the writing task more manageable.
 A sentence frame is a pre-written sentence with spaces in it for you to fill in the remaining words to complete it.